JensPiegsa/OpenClinica/OpenClinica/README.md

 ifconfig eth1 | grep 'inet addr:' | cut -d: -f2 | awk '{print $1}'
 ```

-**or** from your host system simply call if you are using boot2docker:
+**or** if you are using boot2docker simply call from your host system:

 ```sh
 boot2docker ip